HaotianYao97/RetailModel/README.md

 ## Additional Files
   - All necessary input data is included in the repository.
   - The code to generate the radar chart is provided in the repository.
+  - The code to generate Figure 5 is included in BM4_EnergyArbitrage.ipynb and BM4_Peakshaving.ipynb.